-1 REPORTING ENTITY
+REPORTING ENTITY

-Independent Living Centre NSW (the 'company') is a company domiciled in Australia.
+Independent Living Centre NSW (the 'company') is a company domiciled in Australia and limited by guarantee.
 The address of the company's registered office is Level 4, Shop 4019, 17 Patrick Street Blacktown NSW 2148.
 The company primarily is involved in the provision of a display, information and educational service about products, equipment, environmental design and resources to assist people with daily living activities.